utcompling/textgrounder/README.txt

   categories as well as some others).
 None of these fields are currently used.

-  * `coord`: Coordinates of an article, or blank.
+  * `coord`: Coordinates of a document, or blank.
 If specified, the format is two floats separated by a comma, giving latitude and longitude, respectively (positive for north and east, negative for south and west).

   * `incoming_links`: Number of incoming links, or blank if unknown.
-  This specifies the number of links pointing to the article from anywhere within Wikipedia.
+  This specifies the number of links pointing to the document from anywhere else.
 This is primarily used as part of certain baselines (`internal-link` and `link-most-common-toponym`).
-Note that the actual incoming link count of an article includes the incoming link counts of any redirects to that article.
+Note that the actual incoming link count of a Wikipedia article includes the incoming link counts of any redirects to that article.

 The format of the counts file is like this: